18 MIN READ

 If you're a leader, read our article "What's Empathy Got to do With it?" for tips on using empathy in leadership.

 Even if you're not a natural "people person," it is possible to develop better social skills.

 Start by taking our quiz to see which communication skills you need to improve on.
 Then, find out how you can develop trust and rapport with people – this is an essential part of building good working relationships.

 If you're uncomfortable with social situations, work on building self-confidence.
 Start slowly, but then look for opportunities to practice your skills with bigger groups.
 For example, you could offer to attend conferences on behalf of your team.

-Developing high emotional intelligence (EI) is incredibly important for a successful career.
-When we have high levels of EI, we're able to build strong working relationships and manage difficult situations more effectively.
+Developing high emotional intelligence (or EI) is incredibly important for a successful career.
+When we have high levels of emotional intelligence, we're able to build strong working relationships and manage difficult situations more effectively.

-Influential psychologist Daniel Goleman developed a framework of five elements that define EI:
+Influential psychologist Daniel Goleman developed a framework of five elements that define emotional intelligence:

-Even if you already have many of the elements of EI, it's important to look for opportunities to build it further.
+Even if you already have many of the elements of emotional intelligence, it's important to look for opportunities to build it further.
 This will increase your leadership potential, and improve the quality of your relationships.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!